Amiral Baudin-class ironclad: Service history

 Amiral Baudin and Formidable had relatively uneventful careers.
 They spent the bulk of their time in active service with the Mediterranean Fleet, where they were occupied with routine training exercises, typically in the western Mediterranean Sea and occasionally in the Atlantic in company with the Northern Squadron.
 In 1891, Formidable was involved in testing tethered observation balloons for use at sea.
 Through the early 1890s, Formidable served as the fleet flagship.
 During exercises in 1895, Formidable accidentally led the fleet into shallow water, running aground herself and causing Amiral Baudin to become stranded as well; a third vessel struck the sea floor but did not become stuck.
 Formidable was pulled free easily, but Amiral Baudin had to be lightened considerably before she could be refloated.
 None of the ships were damaged in the accident.
 Amiral Baudin was withdrawn from service in 1896 to be modernized and Formidable joined her the following year.
 Both ships were returned to active duty by 1898.

 As more modern pre-dreadnought battleships began to enter the fleet by the late 1890s, Amiral Baudin and Formidable were transferred from the Mediterranean Fleet—the main French naval force—to the less strategically significant Northern Squadron in 1899.
 There, the normal routine of training exercises continued as in earlier years, including joint maneuvers with the Mediterranean Fleet.
 They both remained in service until 1902, when Amiral Baudin was transferred to the Reserve Squadron of the Mediterranean Fleet.
 Formidable lingered on with the Northern Squadron that year, but was demobilized as well in 1903.
 Formidable was briefly reactivated in 1904 to temporarily replace another vessel, but quickly returned to reserve; neither vessel saw further active service and Amiral Baudin was converted into a hulk in 1909.
-Formidable was stricken from the naval register in 1911 and broken up, but Amiral Baudins fate is unknown.
+Formidable was stricken from the naval register in 1911 and broken up, but Amiral Baudin's fate is unknown.